 Upon starting, the laser would locate the Vexil once it was in the air.
 It would then synchronize itself with the unit and shoot an initial low energy beam to confirm that it was on target.
 Then it would shoot a short burst of energy, powerful enough to recharge the supercapacitors in a fraction of a second.
 The [tower-based] laser will have the capacity to rotate on 2 axes, and its beam will always remain over the horizon and aimed at the Vexil’s receptor.

 Multiple types of cameras (Infrared, Thermal, 3D) and sensors could be mounted on the Vexil and used to assist the operator.
 For instance, it could be used in Africa to observe animals living in certain areas and to protect them from poachers.
 The Vexil could also be flow autonomously.

 What it’s used for

 If we can recharge supercapacitors safely with a micro burst of laser, then flying machines like the Vexil could be used for surveillance missions, search-and-rescue runs and even for recreational sport.
 As an example, skydivers could climb on it, ascend straight into the air to an altitude of 9,000 feet and dive from the platform.
 Of course, there are a host of other applications, but there are tons of technical challenges, too.
 Note that the Vexil’s configuration will most probably switch to a 6-fan layout located over the rider in a new iteration.
 If you have some comments about this idea, please contact us.

-The Vexil concept was developed in collaboration with Sebastian Campos Möller, an award-winning industrial designer from Mexico.
+The Vexil concept was developed in January 2016 by Charles Bombardier in collaboration with Sebastian Campos Möller, an award-winning industrial designer from Mexico.
 Sebastian graduated from the Savannah College of Art and Design and specializes in 3D and concept development for human-centered products.
 Sebastian has also produced the concept images for the Paragon kit for teenagers and the Recycle and Print home recycler/printer concept.